 (free from sargassum)

-Which region in Aruba is affected with sargassum?
+Which region in Aruba is affected by sargassum?

 Aruba is one of the best vacation destinations in the Caribbean if you wish to avoid beaches infested with sargassum.
 Its main beaches like Palm beach, Eagle beach, and Baby beach are outside the sargassum seaweed belt.